 Jamie Martin, editor of Simple Homeschool, also blogs about motherhood at Steady Mom

 I am a big fan of Seth Godin.
 He inspires me–and much of the world–to think bigger, to embrace change, and to consider new ideas.
-For these reasons, I eagerly downloaded and read his recently released free manifesto on education, Stop Stealing Dreams.
+For these reasons, I eagerly downloaded and read his recently released manifesto on education, Stop Stealing Dreams.

 In blog-sized chapters, Godin outlines his ideas about how schools can and should be reformed so they allow kids to thrive while learning and to graduate prepared for a new and connected world.
 On all this, I couldn’t agree more.